as4me/as4me/README.md

 - 👋 Hi, I’m @as4me
 - 👀 I’m interested in Mobile dev
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently DS
-- 💞️ I’m looking to collaborate on Mobile Apps
+- 💞️ I’m looking to collaborate on Pet DS Projects
 - 📫 How to reach me @apusx:Telegram

 <!---